ghivert/elm-graphql/README.md

 ## Want to contribute?
 If you think this package is good, or if you want to bugfix something, or just globally improve the package, feel free to contribute.
 Make a PR, open an issue, and I will gladly work on it to make it part of `elm-graphql`!

+## Alternatives
+If you're searching a complete solution including Decoders implicitly defined with your query, take a look at [Elm GraphQL in Elm](https://github.com/jamesmacaulay/elm-graphql), and if you're searching for converting .graphql files to Elm, take a look at [GraphQL to Elm](https://github.com/jahewson/elm-graphql)!